pulumi/pulumi/docs/metadata.md

 TODO(joe): finish this section.

+## Security

+TODO(joe): we need the ability to override the default Role/ACLs/etc.

 ## Stacks and Subclassing

 A Stack may subclass any other Stack, specializing aspects of it as appropriate.
 This facilitates reuse.
 For instance,